rxseven/tsuuka/README.md

 ### Analyzing the bundle size

-To analyze and debug JavaScript and Sass code bloat through source maps, run the following command to create an optimized production build and start analyzing and debugging the bundle size with [Source Map Explorer](https://github.com/danvk/source-map-explorer):
+To analyze and debug JavaScript and Sass code bloat through source maps, run the following commands respectively to create an optimized production build and start analyzing and debugging the bundle size with [Source Map Explorer](https://github.com/danvk/source-map-explorer):

 ```sh
 yarn build